 • Before taking montelukast, tell your doctor whether you are allergic to it or if you have any other allergies.
 This product may have some inactive ingredients that may cause allergic reactions or other problems.

-• Tell your doctor or pharmacist about your medical history before using this medicine, in particular: liver disease, mental or emotional problems (such as anxiety, depression, thoughts of suicide).
+• Tell your doctor or pharmacist about your medical history before using this medicine, in particular: liver disease, mental or emotional problems (such as anxiety, depression, suicidal thoughts).

 • Aspartame may be present in chewable tablets.
 If you have phenylketonuria (PKU) or any other condition that requires you to reduce or prevent aspartame (or phenylalanine) in your diet, ask your doctor or pharmacist for the safe use of this medicine.